 See Figure 4-4.
 Keep the motor and drive pulleys aligned to prevent premature belt wear.
-Attach a straight lath to the front surfaces of the motor and the wheel drive pulleys.
-It should touch the pulleys on the entire length.
-To align the motor pulley and the drive pulley, loosen the set screw (or taper lock bushing set screw) in the motor pulley groove and slide the motor pulley on the shaft until it is in line with the drive pulley.
+To align the motor pulley to the drive pulley, loosen the set screw in the motor pulley groove and slide the motor pulley on the shaft until it is in line with the drive pulley.

 After performing the alignment, make sure the drive belt tension has not been changed.

-4.8 Feed Track Chain Tension
+4.8 Feed Track Chain Adjustments